Josh Allen's Girlfriend Unfollows QB On Instagram, Sparks Breakup Rumors

 “When is Josh Allen going to tell the fans what’s going on with him and Diggs?
 Cause now Allen’s girlfriend has unfollowed Allen and deleted all but 2 pictures with Allen.
 I’m just concerned with where his head space is,” tweeted @mikewarner1976.

-According to People, Josh Allen and Brittany Williams go way back, as the two have known each other since they were just kids.
-They started dating in 2017 when Allen was still starring for the Wyoming Cowboys and before he was selected in the first round (seventh overall) by the Bills in the 2018 NFL Draft.
+According to People magazine, Josh Allen and Brittany Williams go way back.
+They have known each other since they were just kids.
+The couple started dating in 2017 when Allen was still starring for the Wyoming Cowboys.
+This was before the Bills selected Allen in the first round (seventh overall) of the 2018 NFL Draft.

-It was not that long ago when Josh Allen and Brittany Williams had a vacation together, with Williams even sharing a picture of here and Allen kissing.
+It was not that long ago when Josh Allen and Brittany Williams had a vacation together, with Williams even sharing a picture of her and Allen kissing.

 Here’s hoping that everything is fine between Allen and Williams.